ManNeu/Project02-03/README.md

 # Project02-03

 This application stores the vaccination history of the user and displays what vaccinations are recommended for when a person travels to a particular country.
 Once the user has selected the country they wish to travel, a list shows of the vaccinations recommended and the user is able to select add to cart and it adds the vaccination to their profile page in a shopping list.
 Once the user has been vaccinated, the vaccination moves to the protected list and shows the user when they are due for a booster.

 ## Contents

 the application consists of 1 main file, server.js.
 The config folder contains the middleware file and the passport.js file.
 The db folder contains all the seed files for the tables.
 The models folder contains all the models needed for sequelize.
 The public folder contains all the Javascript files, html files and the css file.

 ## Usage

 To use this application, git clone this repository.
 Once you have git cloned, run npm install to install the dependencies for the application which are:

 - Express
 - Passport
 - Bcrypt
 - Express sessions
 - Mailgun
 - Mysql2
 - Nodemon
 - Sequelize

 The application can be invoked with npm start.

 ## User Story

-AS A health conscious person
+AS A health conscious person<br>
-I WANT something that can remember the vaccination dates SO THAT I don’t get sick
+I WANT something that can remember the vaccination dates<br>
+SO THAT I don’t get sick<br>

-AS A traveller
+AS A traveller<br>
-I WANT something that tells me what vaccinations are needed for specific countries SO THAT I am able to travel safely
+I WANT something that tells me what vaccinations are needed for specific countries<br>
+SO THAT I am able to travel safely

 ## Link to the application

 ## Screenshots

 ## Built With

 - VS Code - (https://code.visualstudio.com/)
 - Terminal
 - Express
 - Node
 - Sequelize
 - GIMP 2.10

 ## License

 MIT License
 Copyright (c) 2020 ManNeu